Coverage & Contributions

 Word for Word [interview on JOY 94.9] 17 March 2013

 Singapore: The Queer Edition [interview on p69] 12 February 2013

-The Wall Street Journal [quoted in interview] 2 July 2012
+The Wall Street Journal [interview quote] 2 July 2012

-The Sunday Times [interview with story contributor & mention] 17 June 2012
+The Sunday Times [story contributor's interview] 17 June 2012

 Publichouse [photograph] 11 December 2011